MAMUN-2000/expense-tracker/server/README.md

-# lws-json-server-todos
+# json-server-todos

-Example in memory expense tracker api with json-server by Learn with Sumit
+Example in memory expense tracker api with json-server

 Please follow the parent directory Readme